Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Path Signatures

 Let $X: [0,T] \to V$ be a path of finite $p$-variation for some $p\geq 2$, so that $X$ may be too irregular for classical iterated integrals to exist.
 To overcome this difficulty, we define a new object called a rough path

 where $\X^1_{s,t}=X_t - X_s$ is the increment of the original path and each $\X^k_{s,t}$ is an approximation to the $k$-th order iterated integral

-At this level of intuition, \emph{approximation} means that the $\X^k$ serve as surrogates for the true iterated integrals, satisfying algebraic properties like Chen’s identity and appropriate $p$-variation bounds.
+At this level of intuition, \emph{approximation} means that the $\X^k$ serve as proxies for the true iterated integrals, satisfying certain algebraic properties and appropriate $p$-variation bounds.
 This lifted structure enables us to define integration against $X$ even when classical approaches such as Riemann–Stieltjes or Young integration break down.
 In the remainder of this section we formalize these ideas.

 \begin{defi}[Truncated Tensor Algebra] Let $N\in \N$.
 We define the \emph{truncated tensor algebra of order $N$ over $V$} as

 The projection map $\pi_{\leq N}: T((V))\to T^N(V)$ is defined as

 \end{defi}